is4tomj/is4tomj-hugo/content/posts/0002-transfer-cases.md

 How you transfer a case depends on whether the case is a pending application, an issued patent, or a PCT Application.
 Each of these cases is discussed below.

-## Transferring a Pending Applications or Provisional Applications (pending or expired)
+## Pending or Provisional Applications

 For a pending U.S. Patent Application or a provisional application (pending or expired), filed on or after September 16, 2012, where the assignee-applicant was named as the applicant when the application was filed, use [this form \(PTO/AIA/82\)](https://www.uspto.gov/sites/default/files/forms/aia0082.pdf).